-Be aware that if you voluntarily, or because of misconduct, don't complete the term of enlistment (or reenlistment) for which a bonus was paid, or are not technically qualified in the skill for which the bonus was paid, (other than a member who is not qualified because of injury, illness, or other impairment not the result of the member's misconduct), you must refund a prorated portion of the bonus according to the time of service left on your contract.
+Be aware that if you voluntarily, or because of misconduct, don't complete the term of enlistment (or reenlistment) for which a bonus was paid, or are not technically qualified in the skill for which the bonus was paid, you must refund a prorated portion of the bonus according to the time of service left on your contract.

 Each service's policy and guidelines for re-enlistment bonuses are different and change periodically based on the current needs of the service.